 Currency-neutral revenue, revenue per piece and operating profit are calculated by dividing current period reported U.S. dollar revenue, revenue per piece and operating profit by the current period average exchange rates to derive current period local currency revenue, revenue per piece and operating profit.
 The derived amounts are then multiplied by the average foreign exchange rates used to translate the comparable results for each month in the prior year period (including the period over period impact of foreign currency hedging activities).
-The difference between the current period reported U.S. dollar revenue, revenue per piece and operating profit used to U.S. dollar revenue, revenue per piece and operating profit is the period over period U.S. dollar revenue, revenue per piece and operating profit is the period over period impact of currency fluctuations.
+The difference between the current period reported U.S. dollar revenue, revenue per piece and operating profit and the derived current period U.S. dollar revenue, revenue per piece and operating profit is the period over period impact of currency fluctuations.